jambestwick/MultiCraft-legacy/doc/Readme.txt

 Compiling on Windows:
 ---------------------
 - This section is outdated.
 In addition to what is described here:
-  - In addition to minetest, you need to download minetest_game.
   - If you wish to have sound support, you need libogg, libvorbis and libopenal

 - You need: